Barbariandev/MANTIS/README.md

 The validator's core responsibilities are to:

 1.  **Collect** encrypted data payloads from all active miners at regular intervals.
-2.  **Securely Decrypt** the payloads using a decentralized timelock mechanism (`tlock`) powered by the Drand network.
+2.  **Securely Decrypt** the payloads using (`tlock`)
-3.  **Calculate Salience** by estimating the marginal predictive power of each miner's data using a lightweight proxy model.
+3.  **Calculate Salience** by estimating the marginal predictive power of each miner's data
-4.  **Set Weights** on the Bittensor blockchain, rewarding miners proportional to their contribution.
+4.  **Set Weights** on the Bittensor blockchain, rewarding miners proportional to the salience of their historical contributions

 ---